Yacht capsizes off New York's Long Island, three drown

-(Reuters) - A private yacht ferrying 27 friends and family to watch Fourth of July fireworks capsized off New York’s Long Island and three children drowned, Nassau County Police said on Thursday.
+NEW YORK (Reuters) - A private yacht ferrying 27 friends and family to watch Fourth of July fireworks capsized off New York’s Long Island and three children drowned, Nassau County police said on Thursday.

-Investigators were trying to determine what caused the 34-foot (10.4-metre) boat to sink, including overcrowding, a strong thunderstorm in the area at about the same time, a mechanical problem and wakes from other boats.
+Investigators were trying to determine what caused the 34-foot (10.4-metre) boat to sink.
+There was a strong thunderstorm in the area at about the same time.

 Also under investigation is whether the 1984 Silverton cabin cruiser was equipped with 27 life preservers for all onboard, as required by law.
 Children under age 12 are required to wear a life jacket while on board, except while in the cabin, Azzata said.